renode/renode/tools/gdb_compare/README.md

                         Path to the GDB binary to be run -f START_FRAME, --start-frame START_FRAME
                         Sequence of jumps to reach target frame.
 Formated as 'addr, occurence', separated with ';'.
 Eg. '_start,1;printf,7'
+  -i IPS, --interest-points IPS
+                        Sequence of address, interest points, after which state will be compared.
+Formated as ';' spearated list of hexadecimal addresses.
+                        Eg. '0x8000;0x340eba3c'
+  -S STOP_ADDRESS, --stop-address STOP_ADDRESS
+                        Stop condition, if reached script will stop
 ```

 Example: